 Use the Dynamic Forms feature to simplify the process of adding variables to your ScriptRunner Groovy scripts.
-Dynamic Forms allows you to create complex scripts with flexible variables that can be shared with multiple users, allowing one script to be used for various use cases.
+Dynamic Forms allow you to create complex scripts with flexible variables that can be shared with multiple users, allowing one script to be used for various use cases.

 Inline scripts are often copied and pasted, with minor changes made for different use cases.
 This approach requires maintenance for each usage of the script.
 Using Dynamic Forms, create flexible scripts with annotated variables that can be stored as files, reducing maintenance requirements while allowing for script customization.